Stefan Szczesny: 2001–2010

 In 2001, Szczesy moved to Saint-Tropez in South France.
 In view of Szczesny's love of nature and the Mediterranean.
 In taking it, he also continued the tradition of painters such as Paul Signac or Henri Matisse who had lived and worked in Saint-Tropez.

 In 2001/02, Szczesy spent some time in a studio in Seville, Spain, where he created a number of Flamenco-inspired artworks.
 In 2002, a film documenting his achievements ("Szczesny – The film", directed by the Austro-American director Curt Faudon) was presented at the 55th Cannes Film Festival.
 In 2005, Szczesny began producing his so-called "shadow sculptures", cut from black steel plates and depicting lush vegetation and sensual female figures as symbols of life.
 In 2007, the exhibition "Mainau – The dream of an earthly paradise" offered a comprehensive overview of Szczesny's wide-ranging artistic output.
 On the occasion, Szczesny transformed Mainau island into a total work of art, creating a large number of ceramics in various shapes and sizes, large glass stelae and many other objects, including a bridge and a painted zeppelin NT.
 In 2008, Szczesny began work on a series of "golden paintings"; in these, Szczesny uses the powerful symbol that is gold and its associations with bounty and glory to celebrate life's beauty.
 In 2010, Szczesny opened his large new studio in Saint-Tropez.

-2011–present
+2011–2017

 In 2011, Szczesny began to collaborate with the car company Jaguar, as the company's brand ambassador.
 The collaboration has allowed the artist to realise major art projects.
 In 2011, Jaguar presented an exhibition of Szczesny's shadow sculptures in St. Moritz, on Sylt and in Saint-Tropez.
 In 2012, around a large number of sculptures, ceramics and paintings were shown in Frankfurt (and in particular in Frankfurt's Palmengarten).

 In 2014, a retrospective of the work of Stefan Szczesny is hosted at the Palais des Papes in Avignon.

 In 2017 the Citadelle de Saint-Tropez hosted a comprehensive sculpture retrospective 2005–2017 by Stefan Szczesny.

+2020

+The Szczesny Art Foundation Saint-Tropez was established in 2020.
+It is a non-profit foundation recognised under French law, based in Saint-Tropez and is devoted to the promotion, preservation and research of the work of Stefan Szczesny.